zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/credentials/credentials.md

-# Token Authentication, Credentials and Object Storage Configuration
+# Configure Token Authentication, Credentials and Object Storage

 ## Introduction
 In this lab, you will be: